Family Medicine – Curriculum

 Inpatient and Outpatient Pediatrics

 Inpatient Pediatrics training takes place at Sacred Heart Children’s Hospital, which serves as the pediatric referral center for the Inland Northwest.
 Residents work directly with pediatric hospitalists for 8 weeks during their intern year and 4 weeks during their R2 year.
 The pediatrics’ team is composed primarily of family medicine residents.
-Transitional and psychiatry interns may also participate on the team.
 In addition to daily teaching rounds, didactics are provided during the rotation.
 Family medicine residents typically have one full day of continuity clinic each week.
 Each resident on the team will typically provide night coverage for 5-6 nights during each rotation.
 Outpatient pediatric experience is provided through pediatric clinic visits during the resident’s continuity clinic as well as 8 weeks of dedicated outpatient pediatric experience, 4 weeks each during the intern and R3 year.
 Time is dedicated to general outpatient pediatrics, with an emphasis on newborn rounding, developmental assessment, adolescent medicine, eating disorders, ADHD and learning disabilities.

 Rural Clerkship